Kinematics of Ellipticals

 fundamental plane.
 Since we have four observables, only three

-of which are independant, there are different representations of the FP
+of which are independent, there are different representations of the FP

 which are all expressing the same thing.
 Here is another one: